damianavila/RISE/doc/customize.md

    will be applicable to all users that get their hands on that notebook, even if they end up in a mybinder instance via github.

-Apart from that, the scope of what is configurable through these channels channels (configurator, JSON and metadata) is identical, so it is possible to use the configurator as some sort of an online reference manual, as it describes each and every setting.

-Finally, the following priorities apply:

-* a setting will always be used if you define it in the `rise` section of the nodebook metadata (or the 'livereveal' section, for backward compatibility, see below)

-* then if not, the settings from your own profile (either defined through the configurator, or through python) are applied.

-### Note on legacy naming

-In all this document we refer to settings stored in a JSON key named `rise`.
-You may also see some notebooks using the `livereveal` key instead, which is an older name for the same project.
-Both names are actually taken into account, however you should know that `rise` will take precedence on `livereveal` if the same setting in defined under both names.

 ****